jhou2/docs.review.ninja/index.md

 Enter your Github credentials.

-Your Github credentials are needed to access your code for code review.

-Note:  We follow Github's recommended best practices to secure your credentials.
-All your code is stored on Github's servers.
-None of it is copied or stored on Review Ninja servers.
-You are welcome to check out the source code yourself and run your own instance of Review Ninja.
+We authenticate all sessions with GitHub's provided OAuth service.
+We never store code in our own data persistence.
+We do store user tokens (provided by OAuth), name (GitHub handle), and email.
+All other information stored is specific to Review Ninja.

 ## Add your repository

 If you have multiple organizations, click on the organization with the repository you want to add.
 You must have collaborator status to add the repo.

-Review Ninja loads the repositories you have write access to.
+Review Ninja loads the repositories that you have write permissions for.
 Click on the repository you want to add.

 To add a repository, click <i class="fa fa-plus-circle"></i>.
 To remove a repository, click <i class="fa fa-times"></i>.